Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - `.maxTemperature(f: number)`: Accepts a number, in the range [-100, 100], specifying the maximum temperature, defaults to 100
     - `.temperatureWiggle(f: number)`: Accepts a number specifying the wiggle range for temperature when consulting wiggliness is enabled, defaults to 0
 - 2nd argument: A `ResourceLocation`, the name of the climate range

-{: .notice #climate-range-notice }
-Climate ranges cannot be added through this, only existing, registered ones can be modified

 ### Example